 - Are you accepting donations to the hospital?

-All donation requests should be directed to Tallee Williams at email@example.com.
+All donation requests should be directed to the TGH Foundation at firstname.lastname@example.org.

 COVID-19 is a rapidly changing, global health issues.
 Access the latest information from the following organizations: